-Running an eCommerce business often means wearing multiple hats.
+Running an eCommerce business often requires wearing multiple hats.
 You could be juggling everything from product sourcing to listing, and marketing to support.
-But as your business grows, you’ll naturally need to look for outside help to keep everything running smoothly.
+But as your business grows, you’ll need outside help to keep operations running smoothly.

 One of the first responsibilities you should consider offloading is writing.
 Not only is writing a highly technical and creative task, but it also plays a huge role in eCommerce.
-Writing has a major impact throughout the entire customer journey, from the moment buyers discover your products to when they receive your post-purchase emails enticing them to continue to shop.
+Writing has a major impact on the entire customer journey, from the moment buyers discover your products to receiving your post-purchase emails enticing them to continue to shop.

-Hiring a freelance eCommerce writer is often a sound investment and can pay big dividends.
+Hiring a freelance eCommerce writer is often a sound investment and can pay big dividends for your business.

 Why you should outsource your writing